Audio-WestlakeU/NBSS/README.md

-# Multi-channel Narrow-band Deep Speech Separation with Full-band Permutation Invariant Training
+# Multi-channel Narrow-band Deep Speech Separation

 A narrow-band speech separation method.
+The official repo of "Multi-channel Narrow-band Deep Speech Separation with Full-band Permutation Invariant Training" and "Multichannel Speech Separation with Narrow-band Conformer".
 Detailed introduction (with images and examples) about this work can be found [in English](https://quancs.github.io/blog/nbss/) or [in Chinese](https://quancs.github.io/zh-cn/blog/nbss/).
+More information about our group could be found at [https://audio.westlake.edu.cn](https://audio.westlake.edu.cn/Publications.htm).

 ## Results